Sustainable houses also tend to be cheaper to run and better for your health.

 Everyday changes around the house.

 If you are not renovating or building you can still make changes.
-Here are some tips for everyday changes you can make around your house.
+Here are some tips for eco friendly everyday changes you can make around your house to reduce your consumption, energy bills and save money.

 Think about what uses the most energy in your house?
 According to Direct Energy most energy goes to heating and air conditioning.